Temyd/Twitter-Analysis-of-NG30daysoflearning/README.md

 - Out of the Top 3 active participants only 1 is an acutual learner who is no 2 on the list,
 <img width="145" alt="top 3 active users" src="https://user-images.githubusercontent.com/105246702/177759860-3ab49c57-eeff-49b7-87a0-a9f0478c21b1.png">

 - a futher research into this category showed that out of Top 20 participants, about 12 are actual learners.
 Why are the actual learners not topping this category?.
-From my research one would wonder maybe cos of their audience size thus less engagements on their posts.
+From my research one would wonder maybe because of their audience size thus less engagements on their posts.
 <img width="149" alt="top 20 active participants" src="https://user-images.githubusercontent.com/105246702/177759951-499f5fe8-0dbf-47dc-a5b3-5ab82b20ea91.png">